tkimhofer/msbrowser/index.md

 # Documentation
-MSbrowser has an intuitive workflow, with help text placed in the user interface.
-A descriptions of all *centWave* peak picking parameters can be found under the **centWave Resources** option in the page menu above.
-All open data file formats are accepted.
-File conversion from vendor format can be performed with [ProteoWizard](http://proteowizard.sourceforge.net/).
+MSbroswer has an intuitive workflow, with help text placed in the user interface.
+A descriptions of all *centWave* peak picking parameters and further documentation can be found at the official MSbrowser homepage: **https://tkimhofer.github.io/msbrowser/**.

 # Feedback
 Got questions or suggestions?
 Log an [issue on GitHub](https://github.com/tkimhofer/msbrowser/issues) (requires login) or [drop me an email](mailto:torben.kimhofer@murdoch.edu.au?subject=[MSbrwoser]%20Source%20Han%20Sans)!